Register for the Virtual RRW Summit

 Host a Watch Party!

-Encourage everyone in your school, community, or office to join for the premier by hosting a watch party.
-You can host a watch party in Home Room, Health, Elective, P.E., or any class period on October 26.
-You can even host a watch party after school!
+Encourage everyone in your school, community, or office to join the premier by hosting a watch party.
+If you’re in the school setting, host a watch party in every Home Room, Health, Elective, P.E., or any class period during the premier.
+If you’re in the community setting, host a watch party after school with the recording.

 2023 Red Ribbon Week